 Each Party shall, in exercising its national sovereignty, have the right to withdraw from this Treaty if it decides that extraordinary events related to the subject matter of this Treaty have jeopardized its supreme interests.
 It shall give notice of its decision to the other Party six months prior to withdrawal from the Treaty.
-Such notice shall include a statement of the extraordinary events the notifying Party regards as having jeopardized its supreme interests.134
+Such notice shall include a statement of the extraordinary events the notifying Party regards as having jeopardized its supreme interests.134 because of the extraordinary events of 11 September 2001 because of which, President Bush has been quoted as saying that "...the ABM Treaty hinders the US government's ability to protect the American people from future terrorist or missile attacks."135 The Russian response has been a threatened withdrawal from various other security agreements, which, if not handled correctly, could jeopardize global non-proliferation efforts.136 "The ABM Treaty not only involves the signatory countries, but also bears critical importance and relevance to maintaining global strategic balance and stability as well as promoting international disarmament and nonproliferation process."137 Without the ABM Treaty, the US will have to come up with another such initiative, which continues to strengthen their positive relationship with Russia and which provides a reasonable level of confidence to other nation states to ensure global stability.

-The Bush administration believes that the US must withdraw from the ABM Treaty because of the extraordinary events of 11 September 2001, because of which President Bush has been quoted as saying that "...the
+The Bush administration believes that the US must withdraw from the ABM Treaty